freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 240.1

-Use your new variable to print the next question after your `read` command.
+After your `read` command, use your new variable to print the next question.

 #### HINTS

 - Use `echo` to print the variable
-- Add `echo $QUESTION2` below everything else
+- Add `echo $QUESTION2` below your `read` command

 ## 250. Add read LOCATION

 ### 250.1

-Use `read` to get input from the user into a variable named `LOCATION`.
+Below where the second question is printed, use `read` to get input from the user into a variable named `LOCATION`.

 #### HINTS

-- Add `read LOCATION` to your script below everything else
+- Add `read LOCATION` to your script below `echo $QUESTION2`

 ## 260. Add echo Hello $NAME from $LOCATION

 ### 260.1

-Change the existing response of `"Hello $NAME` to `"Hello <name> from <location>."`.
-Use your two variables in place of `<name>` and `<location` and make sure the command is at the bottom of the file.
+Change the existing response to `Hello <name> from <location>.`.
+Use your two variables in place of `<name>` and `<location`.
+Make sure the command is at the bottom of the file.

 #### HINTS

 - The suggested command should look like: `echo Hello $NAME from $LOCATION.`
+- Make sure it's at the bottom of the file

 ## 270. ./questionnaire